IBM-AI-Hardware-Center/AiMOS/docsrc/aimos-ddlrun.rst

 Running the batch script
 ^^^^^^^^^^^^^^^^^^^^^^^^

-This example will try to download the MNIST dataset from  https://storage.googleapis.com/tensorflow/tf-keras-datasets/mnist.npz.
+This tensorflow2_keras_mnist.py will try to download the MNIST dataset from  https://storage.googleapis.com/tensorflow/tf-keras-datasets/mnist.npz.
 However, AiMOS has limited access to the internet, hence this step will fail with the following error:

 .. code:: bash